webaquebec/openhack/README.md

 ## Quick start

-Our website is a plain HTML page backed by a bit of JS for the custom scrolling.
+This website is a plain HTML page backed by CSS Bootstrap & Font Awesome for icons.

     open index.html